fderyckel/Shiny_Portfolio/README.md

 HOWTO run the program
 1. Create a new folder call it whatever like "my_portfolio".
 2. Make your own "transaction.csv" file with your own instruments.
 Put that file in your "my_portfolio" folder.
-3. Create a folder "financial_data" where all the historical data of your instrument will be stored
+3. Create a folder "financial_data" where all the historical data of your instrument will be stored.
+You can use the [get_date.R](https://github.com/fderyckel/Shiny_Portfolio/blob/master/get_data.r) file to do so.
 5. Make sure you have all the essential libraries installed on your machine: tidyverse, quantmod, TTR, lubridate, plotly, shinydashboard, (and to come: [RollingWindows](https://github.com/andrewuhl/RollingWindow)
 4. Put the get_data.r file in your "my_portfolio" folder and run the script.
 Read the [quantmod](https://github.com/joshuaulrich/quantmod) doc to adapt the script to your particular case using Yahoo, Google or Alphavantage.
 5. Now you can run app.r file ;-)